Graphing calculator: Software graphing calculators

 There are many graphing calculators that do not require dedicated hardware, but run on a device in a web browser or as an app.
 Notable graphing calculators of this type include Desmos and GeoGebra.
+Software calculators generally fall within two categories: native software tools and emulators of physical calculator models, such as the virtual TI-84 Plus CE and fx-cg50.

+Software graphing calculators run on general devices such as smartphones and personal computers.
+Interfaces often work with keyboard input and/or virtual buttons.
+Graphing calculator programs often allow for interactive or dynamic graphing and some like Desmos and GeoGebra are regularly updated to add features or fix bugs.

 Graphing calculators in education

 Attitudes towards graphing and other calculators in education have evolved over the years, and while some jurisdictions prohibit their use for classwork or exams, others permit or even require their usage, particularly for calculus and trigonometry classes.

 In 2022 Amplify bought Desmos Education / Curriculum.